About Changing Tracks & Music Services

-Sign up to our enews to get advice and resources, tools and tips, from other music service managers and tutors.
+Sign up to our enews to get advice and resources, tools and tips, from your music service peers.

 We know that music-making is a strong contributor to young people’s personal and social development.
 But despite this, too many are missing out because of who they are, where they live, what they are going through, or the lack of diversity of opportunities.